wearhere/spacecontrol/README.md

 Visit `http://localhost:3000` in your browser.
 You will see a glorious "spaceship".

-Now, run `python panel.py` one or more times in a separate terminal.
-Every time that you do, you will see the spaceship move a little bit across the screen.
-You will also see "Defenestrate the aristocracy!" appear in the terminal where you ran the Python script.
+Now, run `python panel.py` in a separate terminal.
+It will print a message to the console.
+Let's say it says "Defenestrate the aristocracy!"
+Go find this message within the `controls` list in `panel.py`.
+Type the `id` of the top-level dict containing it, a space, and its key within the `actions` dict.
+In this case you would type "foo 1".
+Then press enter.

-What happened there:
+You'll see "Nice job", the spaceship will move a little bit across the screen, and you'll get a new command to perform as above.

+You just acted as a spaceteam!

+More precisely:

 1. The Python script opened a connection to the socket server as if a panel had suddenly joined the local network.
-2. When the "panel" joined, it announced what controls it had attached: one button whose "action" is "defenestrate" and "item" is "aristocracy".
-Thus the "thing you do" with the button is "Defenestrate the aristocracy".
+2. When the "panel" joined, it announced what controls it had attached, including a button that can be pressed (state "1") to "Defenestrate the aristocracy!"
 3. The server told the panel to display to the player that they should "Defenestrate the aristocracy!"
-4. The panel told the server that the button was pressed.
+4. You told the panel to tell the server that the button was pressed (as if you had actually pressed a physical button).
-5. Since the "player" performed the command, they caused the spaceship to travel a little bit across the field.
+5. Since you performed the command, you caused the spaceship to travel a little bit across the field.

 ## So what's expected of the panels?